 - The Act also outlines specified conditions which can be referred to in the absence of employee consent.

-- Employees maintain the right to make a ‘subject access request’ to view all information that is held on them from their employer
+- Employees have the right to make a ‘subject access request’ to view all information that is held on them from their employer.